EmbodiedVision/tradyn/README.md

 * In Figure 5, we report an error on the velocity normalized to the range $[-1, 1]$ (Norm. velocity).
 In the branch [bugfix_plots](https://github.com/EmbodiedVision/tradyn/tree/bugfix_plots/), we have updated the plot to show the velocity error without rescaling.

 * We have discovered an error in the implementation of (Achterhold & Stueckler, 2021, http://proceedings.mlr.press/v130/achterhold21a.html), which we build upon.
 In contrast to what is reported in (Achterhold & Stueckler, 2021), not the models with the minimal validation loss are used for the final evaluation, but those after a fixed number of training steps.
 The branch [bugfix_models](https://github.com/EmbodiedVision/tradyn/tree/bugfix_models/) contains an evaluation at minimal validation loss, including the updates for the plots mentioned above.
+See the section `Download pre-trained models` how to download either of the two model variants.

   * In terms of prediction error (Fig. 5) and control energy (Fig. 6), we found the two variants to yield comparable results.
   * Slightly different trajectories are followed compared to those shown in Figures 7 and 8.
 In both variants, terrain lookup avoids high-friction regions and yields a reduction in throttle control energy.